Seravat-Press/Feeding-Closet-kun/design.md

 ### Ingredients in the Inventory

-The **IngredientInventory** class is used by the Storage system to keep track of the quantity of an [Ingredient](#ingredients).
+The **IngredientInventory** class is used by the [Inventory Storage](#inventory-ingredient-storage) system to keep track of the quantity of an [Ingredient](#ingredients).
 This is also the Resource used directly in Inventory UI elements.

 It has the following *signals*:
 - ingredient_updated